In print for over 30 years!

-Welcome to the website for our new revised and expanded fourth edition of the popular guidebook to amateur astronomy by Terence Dickinson and Alan Dyer.
-Over the 30 years since the first edition was published in 1991, the book has sold more than 225,000 copies.
-The fourth edition will be available in September 2021.
+Welcome to the website for our revised and expanded Fourth Edition of the popular guidebook to amateur astronomy by Terence Dickinson and Alan Dyer.
+Over the 30 years since the first edition was published in 1991, the book has sold more than 240,000 copies.
+The Fourth Edition is available at most bookshops.

 This is the new edition fans of our book have been waiting for!